benklassen77/benklassen77.github.io/courses/management/citysociety.md

 - lower-income switches to car are greater than discretionary riders (rail) increase
 - essential workers prove that transit is essential.
 Perhaps more federal funding will come instead of fare reliance
 - traffic hoped to beat traffic, fight climate change, and revitalize communities.
 However, it provides for those without.
 Transit rise as social service

+## Michael Foucault

+Michael was a homosexual thinker about energy.
+He adopted a historicographical method, and viewed things as the product of their history. **Problemization**: accumulation of social tensions, which show how social norms are thrown into relief.
+Unpredictable changes may occur, as well as accepted beliefs are disputed.
+The development of electricity is a problemization. **Problemize**: dispute

+Constructivism: his genealogical method is radical social constructivist

+- contextuality: emphasizes historical contingency
+- symmetry: nothing special about the history of technology
+- neutrality: technical and social elements shape each other
+- avoided making general, moral evaluations

+### Biopower

+Sovereinty: *governmentality* is the set of procedures, analyses and knowledges, techniques, and institutions developed in modern western europe.
+In pre-modern times, government was based on sovereignty.
+This exercise a negative control over life.
+At most, the sovereign owes subjects defense from invaders.
+Subjects owe the sovereign their allegiance.
+Sovereignty was undermined in modern thought by ideas of equality, intercontinental commerce, science and technology.
+Governmentality adopted these ideas to the coordination and regulation of large social groups.
+It includes positive responsibilities: sovereign was strong and rich if towns thrived, but were governed to offset the risks they harboured.

+Biopower is governmentality at the scale of whole populations.
+Populations are optimized by being analyzed scientifically, supported with education, health care, police, and defended by marginalizing abnormal groups.
+This ensured a productive society.
+However, how does food provision to cities constitute biopower?

+Discipline analyzes and regularizes populations.
+Discipline organizes an analytical space.
+Discipline can also be cognitive: in school, students are taught rationale for the social order.
+Their own sense of rationality will prompt them to uphold it.
+In Paris, streets were changed to allow for military flow.

+Energopower: in biopower, evolutionary biology was influential of development.
+After all, life is a struggle for existence.
+Energy physics influenced development of energypower: a form of governmentality based on identifying, regulating, and optimizing expenditures of energy.
+The industrial revolution was a key event, as power used to be generated/applied locally, but it could be transmitted through a network.

+Daggett argued that while biopower focussed on life, energopower focussed on work.
+It is applied to human labour, coordination of human and machine, and automated machines.
+It is extendable to any coordinated activity.
+Discipline is applied not only to production but also to consumption.
+We use electricity for consumption and production

+Energopower brings new concepts of energy and fuel.
+Before revolution, energy is detached from animals disposition to exertions.
+And was abstracted to anything transmissible to do work.
+Fuel is the thing transmitted for energy: mined, refined, and shipped.
+Energy was decoupled from work.
+As biopower works to separate good from bad, energypower separates work from waste.
+Anything that is nonproductive is seen as waste.
+Slothfulness is seen as personal failing (depression), and thus those people are also waste.

+Energypower and biopower may conflict.
+Where productivity trumps human well-being, anthropocene: the project to put all the energy on Earth to work.
+By making electricity as efficient and expensive as possible, it does not benefit humans.
+Is this a progress trap?